-Despite my use of suggestive notation, there is no quantum mechanical content in what I have just done.
-It is a purely mathematical procedure.
-Any classical probability density ${n_i(x)}$ can be expressed as the square modulus of a Hilbert space vector ${\sqrt{n_i(x)}e^{i\theta(x)}}$; and this is not only a valid way to represent a classically-evolving probability density function, it is necessary to represent it this way, in general, to ensure that it is a smooth function of time and position (see Appendix~\ref{section:pauli}).
+where ${\fourierconst\equiv 1/\sqrt{2\pi}}$.
+Despite my use of suggestive notation, there is no quantum mechanical content in these lines of mathematics. \emph{Any} classical probability density ${n_i(x)}$ can be expressed as the square modulus of a Hilbert space vector,

-The phase ${\theta(x)}$ is often irrelevant and arbitrary when studying the stationary states of an isolated system, but becomes important when dividing a system into subsystems (e.g., nuclei and electrons and/or surface and bulk) or when studying the time dependence of a nonequilibrium probability density.
+The phase ${\theta(x)}$ is often irrelevant and arbitrary when studying the stationary states of an isolated system, but it becomes important when dividing a system into subsystems (e.g., nuclei and electrons or surface and bulk) or when studying the time dependence of a nonequilibrium probability density.